heutelbeck/sapl-policy-engine/sapl-documentation/6_7_FastAPI.md

 ---
 layout: default
-title: Python Tornado
+title: FastAPI
-#permalink: /python-tornado/
+#permalink: /python-fastapi/
 has_children: false
-parent: Integration
+parent: SDKs and APIs
-nav_order: 609
+nav_order: 607
 ---

-## Python Tornado Integration
+## FastAPI SDK

-Attribute-Based Access Control (ABAC) for Tornado using SAPL (Streaming Attribute Policy Language).
+Attribute-Based Access Control (ABAC) for FastAPI using SAPL (Streaming Attribute Policy Language).
 Provides decorator-driven policy enforcement with a constraint handler architecture for obligations, advice, and response transformation.

-The `sapl-tornado` library integrates SAPL policy enforcement into Tornado applications.
-It is fully async-native, supports Server-Sent Events streaming for continuous authorization, and works with Tornado's `RequestHandler` lifecycle.
+The `sapl-fastapi` library integrates SAPL policy enforcement into FastAPI and Starlette applications.
+It is fully async-native, supports Server-Sent Events streaming for continuous authorization, and works with FastAPI's dependency injection system.

 ### What is SAPL?